-- 5.43 When evaluating the potential harmful effects of disclosing documents that affect Australia's national security, defence or international relations, decision makers may take into account not only the contents of the document but also the intelligence technique known as the 'mosaic theory'.
-This theory holds that individually harmless pieces of information, when combined with other pieces of information, can generate a composite a mosaic that can damage Australia's national security, defence or international relations.
-Therefore, decision makers may need to consider other sources of information when considering this exemption. - 5.44 The mosaic theory does not relieve decision makers from evaluating whether there are real and substantial grounds for the expectation that the claimed
+5.43 When evaluating the potential harmful effects of disclosing documents that affect Australia's national security, defence or international relations, decision makers may take into account not only the contents of the document but also the intelligence technique known as the 'mosaic theory'.
+This theory holds that individually harmless pieces of information, when combined with other pieces of information, can generate a composite - a mosaic - that can damage Australia's national security, defence or international relations.
+Therefore, decision makers may need to consider other sources of information when considering this exemption.

+5.44 The mosaic theory does not relieve decision makers from evaluating whether there are real and substantial grounds for the expectation that the claimed

-See, for example, the grounds considered in Nick Xenophon and Department of Health (Freedom of information) [2018] AlCmr 20 [20]-[24] and Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of information) [2019] AATA 5537 in relation to correspondence between the Australian Government and the Queen in which the AAT found that disclosure of letters between Australian Prime Ministers and the Queen could reasonably be expected to damage the international relations of the Commonwealth.
+See, for example, the grounds considered in Nick Xenophon and Department of Health (Freedom of information) [2018] AICmr 20 [20]-[24] and Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of information) [2019] AATA 5537 in relation to correspondence between the Australian Government and the Queen in which the AAT found that disclosure of letters between Australian Prime Ministers and the Queen could reasonably be expected to damage the international relations of the Commonwealth.

-Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of Information) [2019] AATA 5537 [100].
+&lt;sup>29 Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of information) [2019] AATA 5537 [100].

-Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of Information) [2019] AATA 5537 [97].
+&lt;sup>30 Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of information) [2019] AATA 5537 [97].

-Re Maksimovic and Attorney-General's Department [2008] AATA 1089.
-See also O'Sullivan and Department of Foreign Affairs and Trade [2013] AICmr 36 [13]; 'AA' and Bureau of Meteorology [2013] AICmr 46 [27]-[29] and Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of information) [2019] AATA 5537 [116]-[119].
+&lt;sup>31 Re Maksimovic and Attorney-General's Department [2008] AATA 1089.
+See also O'Sullivan and Department of Foreign Affairs and Trade [2013] AICmr 36 [13]; 'AA' and Bureau of Meteorology [2013] AICmr 46 [27]- [29] and Secretary, Department of Prime Minister and Cabinet and Summers (Freedom of information) [2019] AATA 5537 [116]-[119].

-Re Public Interest Advocacy Centre and Department of Community Services and Health and Searle Australia Pty Ltd (No 2) [1991] AATA 723.
+&lt;sup>32 Re Public Interest Advocacy Centre and Department of Community Services and Health and Searle Australia Pty Ltd (No 2) [1991] AATA 723.